KRyan23/Bragg-Sons/README.md

 * To clearly display its services and showcase the result of its efforts in a gallery.

 ####User Goals
-* Due to a recent survey, the number 1 issue were that came up is the confusing and unrelible contact methods for the business.
-Their customers demand a central area thats easy to use and a variety of contact methods.
+* Due to a recent survey undertaken by Bragg&Sons, communication was top of the list.
+Confusing and unrelible contact methods for the business were one of their main concerns.
+Their customers demand a central area thats easy with and a variety of contact methods all in one place.

     -   #### First Time Visitor Goals